 Stage 3: Full proposal

 The final state of the approval process is full proposal.
-Through this stage, you will s provide a complete picture of the proposed program, including concrete evidence of strategies, systems, and program design.
+Through this stage, you will provide a complete picture of the proposed program, including concrete evidence of strategies, systems, and program design.
 Program leaders present the full proposal to the Board for an approval decision.
+View Board presentation guidance.
 If approved, program leaders should be prepared to fully implement the proposed program.

 Like the pre-proposal, the full proposal undergoes a PESB internal review in which staff provide detailed feedback.
 Staff also make a recommendation on whether the proposal is ready for the Board presentation, or if the proposal needs revisions that require more time and should come forward at a later Board meeting date.
 PESB staff provide guidance on the Board presentation, including a practice session.